timmons1234/IDS6938-SimulationTechniques/Homework1/Readme.md

 | 3 point RK4   | [files/rk4.comparison.png]    [File-d] |
 | 3 point Error | [files/rk4.error.value.png]   [File-e] |

+Note here.
+I read the requirements as use three points here, specifically because we were looking at how having a large stepsize would affect the error rate.
+Others in class used examples of varying the stepsize in multiple examples.

 ## Part 1-F
  - 1) As we move from RK1 to RK4 we increase the sampling of the values along the curve.
 The more samples we take, the more accurate the final answer
  - 2) As we increase the X value we diverge from the exact value.
 While RK4 maintains better accuracy due to greater sampling, given a high enough X it will begin to diverge